Nausea

 - Eat and drink less dairy until nausea and vomiting are better.

-- Call your care team to talk about a prescription if you keep having problems.
+- Call your care team to talk about a prescription and visit if you keep having problems.
+There are medicines that can be prescribed to help.

 Heartburn